 Sharks are long-lived species with slow growth to maturity, a large maximum size, and low fecundity.
 Therefore, the productivity of shark populations is very low relative to most commercially exploited teleosts (Holden 1974, 1977, Compagno 1990, Hoenig and Gruber 1990).
 Shark reproductive strategies in general are characterized by long gestational periods (6 months - 2 years), with small broods of large, well-developed offspring (Pratt and Casey 1990).
 Because of these life history characteristics, large-scale directed fisheries for sharks have collapsed, even where management was attempted (Anderson 1990, Hoff and Musick 1990, Castro et al. 1999).
+This year, staff at AFSC calculated vulnerability scores for 21 GOA species (O. Ormseth).
+Sharks were 3 of the 4 most vulnerable species, with salmon shark least vulnerable at 1.96 (lower scores are less vulnerable), spiny dogfish at 2.10 and Pacific sleeper shark at 2.24, the most vulnerable of all GOA species calculated.

-Eastern North Pacific spiny dogfish grow to a relatively large maximum size of 160 cm (Compagno 1984).
+Eastern North Pacific (ENP) spiny dogfish grow to a relatively large maximum size of 160 cm (Compagno 1984).
 In 2006, through a special project with the NMFS observer program, spiny dogfish lengths were measured throughout the eastern Bering Sea (EBS), Aleutian Islands (AI), and the GOA.
 Sample sizes were not sufficient for determining length frequencies by area, but for all areas combined, male lengths averaged 80.2 cm TL{ext} (measured from the tip of the snout to the tip of the upper caudal lobe with the tail depressed to align with the horizontal axis of the body) and ranged from 48-110 cm (N = 524, Figure 2).
 Females averaged 82.4 cm and ranged from 9-128 cm (N = 601).
 The highest proportion of females at a given length occurred at 74 cm; the highest proportion of males was observed at 82 cm.
 Although the distribution of female lengths peaked at a smaller size than the peak in males, there were a greater proportion of females 94-128 cm long.
 In comparison, average dogfish lengths observed during a University of Alaska (UAF) study in the GOA were similar to those reported by NMFS observers, but length distributions were different.
-Male lengths averaged 80.3~cm TL{ext} and ranged from 53-99~cm(N=623) while the greatest proportion of individuals were 85 cm.
+Male lengths averaged 80.3 cm TL{ext} and ranged from 53-99 cm (N=623) while the greatest proportion of individuals were 85 cm.
 The average female length was 87.6 cm, ranged from 50-123 cm, but was fairly uniformly distributed between 65-100 cm, with no apparent peak in length frequency (N=1351).
 While females had a larger size range than males, both sexes had similar length frequencies among fish <75 cm.